 Moving is an expensive and time-consuming process anywhere, but an NYC move is a challenge all on its own.
 Congested streets and buildings with no elevators are factors that might make you anxious about the big day.
 Relocating to New York is never easy, but these moving-in NYC tips can help relieve some stress.
 Moving is an expensive and time-consuming process anywhere, but moving within New York City is its challenge.
 From congested streets to buildings with no elevators, there are plenty of factors that can cause anxiety about move day.
 Relocating to New York is never easy, but these moving-in NYC tips can help take some of the stress out of your transition.

 Helpful Moving in NYC Tips

 The first step to reducing stress and having a successful move is to plan out the details.
 Whether you’re moving from the Upper East Side to Midtown Manhattan or you’re moving from California to New York, you’ll need to know how you’re going to get there and which route you plan to take.
 An important part of this is deciding which day you will move.
 You might not be able to move during the weekend.
 Check with management to see if moving a few days before or after the first of the month is possible.

-Moving in NYC is also the perfect time to measure your furniture and make sure it’ll actually fit through the doorways of your new digs.
+Moving to NYC is also the perfect time to measure your furniture and make sure it’ll fit through the doorways of your new digs.
 Get measurements from your new place and check it against your bulkiest pieces to see what can make the move and what needs to go.
-New York is also an incredibly innovative city, so if there’s something you absolutely can’t part with, you could consider hiring a hoisting service to bring items through a window or porch doors.
+New York is also an incredibly innovative city, so if there’s something you absolutely can’t part with, you could consider hiring a hoisting service to bring items through a window or porch door.

 - Get a Storage Unit Ahead of Time